abrx/kubell/README.md

-# kubell
+# KubingBell

-No more quotas, but a bell to protect them
+No more quotas, but a bell to protect them !